New Avenues for $|\Delta B|$ = 2 Processes Beyond Neutron-Antineutron Oscillations: UV completions involving exotic fermions

 In this appendix, we explore the generation of $|\Delta B| = 2$ processes at tree level, mediated by one or two exotic scalars, defined in Tab.~\ref{tab:definitionsLQ}, and a massive exotic fermion.
 These interactions proceed through the topology shown in Figure~\ref{fig:fermionUVtopology}.

-In contrast to the purely scalar UV completions discussed in Sec.~\ref{sec:3scalars}, which follow the topology of Fig.~\ref{fig:scalarUVtopology} and yield only nine possibilities, here we identify up to 35 distinct models involving two exotic scalars, $X_1$ and $X_2$, and one heavy fermion $F$.
+In contrast to the purely scalar UV completions discussed in Sec.~\ref{sec:3scalars}, which follow the topology shown in Fig.~\ref{fig:scalarUVtopology} and yield only nine possibilities, we identify 37 distinct models involving two exotic scalars, $X_1$ and $X_2$, and one heavy fermion, $F$.
 Such UV completions have received little attention in the literature.
-After deriving them, we found that they appear only in Ref.~\cite{Chen:2022gjd}, whose results are in perfect agreement with ours and were obtained independently.
+After completing our analysis, we found that they had previously been considered only in Refs.~\cite{Chen:2022gjd,Heeck:2026dmh}.
+Our results, obtained independently, are in full agreement with those references.

 Specific UV models corresponding to this topology were discussed in some of the early works on the subject~\cite{Zwirner:1983dgv,Barbieri:1985ty,Mohapatra:1986bd}, as well as in more recent works~\cite{Dorsner:2025epy,Dev:2015uca}.\footnote{The earliest study of $n - \bar{n}$ oscillations~\cite{Kuo:1980ew} involved the exchange of a right-handed neutrino $N_R$, corresponding to the topology discussed in this section.
 However, the mediator in that case was a gauge boson, as GUTs were the prevailing framework at the time.} To obtain the full list of such UV completions, we employed the \textsc{Mathematica} package \texttt{Sym2Int}~\cite{Fonseca:2017lem,Fonseca:2019yya}.
 The tree-level classification through this topology is provided in Table~\ref{tab:fermionUVtopology}.